The following information may help to address your question:

 but the kidney function test may be normal if the kidneys are not affected at the time of testing.
 A normal kidney function test might lead a healthcare provider to believe a diagnosis of WG is unlikely.
 Another example is an affected individual receiving a negative result on the ANCA test.
 Although receiving a positive result on this test is useful to support a diagnosis of WG, this test may be negative in some people with active WG.

 To obtain a correct diagnosis of WG, it is important to work with a healthcare provider who is familiar with diagnosing this condition.
 An experienced provider can choose the right combination of tests and interpret the results correctly.
 It is important to remember that no test is 100% reliable because some potential (however small) for human or mechanical error is always involved.

 What is the prognosis for individuals with Wegener's granulomatosis?

-The prognosis (the likely "course") for individuals with Wegener's granulomatosis (WG) depends on many factors that are unique to each affected individual.
+(the likely "course") for individuals with granulomatosis with polyangiitis depends on many factors that are unique to each affected individual.
 Factors that may affect an individual's prognosis may include how early an individual is diagnosed; when treatment is begun; the response to treatment; and how severely the individual is affected.
-With the appropriate treatment, the outlook is generally good for people with WG.
+With the appropriate treatment, the outlook is generally good.

-Untreated, severe WG is associated with a very high risk of death.
+Untreated, severe granulomatosis with polyangiitis is associated with a very high risk of death.
 However, more people survive when they receive aggressive treatment.
-The most common causes of death in WG include infection, respiratory failure
+The most common causes of death in this condition include infection, respiratory failure

 (when not enough oxygen passes from your lungs to your blood), kidney failure